 - Benefits include $25 copay for single vision lens and a $150 allowance for eyeglass frames and/or medically necessary contact lenses

-- The University provides $25,000 of basic life insurance and $25,000 of Accidental Death and Dismemberment (AD&D) insurance at no cost to the employee.
+- The University System of Georgia provides $25,000 of basic life insurance and $25,000 of Accidental Death and Dismemberment (AD&D) insurance at no cost to the employee.

 - Employees can obtain additional group life insurance coverage, up to 8 times their salary; however, proof of good health (i.e., underwriting/evidence of insurability) is required for coverage increases exceeding 1 times salary and for coverage amounts exceeding 3 times salary or $500,000.

-- Spousal coverage is available up to $500,000, but any increase in coverage requires underwriting/evidence of insurability.
-Employees can elect spousal coverage without also enrolling for employee coverage.
-Please note that spouses who are both USG employees cannot obtain spousal coverage on each other.
+- Spousal coverage is available up to $500,000, but any increase in coverage requires underwriting for evidence of insurability.
+Employees can elect spousal coverage without enrolling for employee coverage.
+Spouses who are both USG employees cannot obtain spousal coverage on each other.

 - Additional Accidental Death and Dismemberment (AD&D) coverage is only paid out under certain conditions.
 We recommend that any life insurance needs be met through the traditional group insurance coverage available through USG or through private, individual (non-group) life insurance coverage.